MinneapolisStarTribune/agate-ai/README.md

 This tool is in VERY early development.
 It's mostly just a fancy prototype at this point.
 But it works well enough to be promising ...

+## Why Agate?

+[Agate](https://en.wikipedia.org/wiki/Agate_(typography)) is a typographical term that is often used as shorthand to refer to the pages of a newspaper that contain structured and tabular data, such as sports box scores, stock tables and legal notices.

+Agate AI turns unstructured data into structured data.
+The connection seemed to make sense ...

 ## Endpoints

 Agate exposes endpoints for different types of entity extraction.
 Each endpoint currently accepts a public URL to a Star Tribune article, via the `?url=` GET parameter.
 Ultimately it will accept URLs from other news websites, as well as raw text.